L0dz-dev/sorting-files/README.md

 txt:TextFiles- #Your txt files will be stored in Desktop/sorted/TEXTFILES/ txt-           #Your txt files will be stored in Desktop/sorted/TXT/ txt:-          #Your txt files will be stored in Desktop/sorted/TXT/

+#To put more than one extension in one folder simply use the same name
+Example:
+abc:Folder-
+def:Folder-